 Having grown up in a family that spent their time breeding and showing dogs, it was only natural that Matt’s long time passion for dogs turned into his profession.
 Matt’s training skills have given him the opportunity to train for celebrities such as Antonio Davis of the Chicago Bulls and Bobby Simmons of the Milwaukee Bucks.
-Matt’s reputation recently allowed him the incredible opportunity to train a dog for an upcoming television series to be aired on a major national network.
+Matt’s reputation recently allowed him the incredible opportunity to work as the head dog trainer for a new series on Animal Planet.
 The pilot episode went well so hopefully you will be seeing him on television soon.
 When Matt isn’t busy training dogs or spending time with his family he manages to squeeze in the time to earn a law degree from Northwestern University.
-All of Suburban K-9′s trainers have some form of secondary education and Matt likes to lead by example.
+Matt also writes and edits dog behavior articles for various newsletters and websites.

 Lenny has always been a dog lover and knew early on that he wanted a career with dogs.
-He has worked on and off with Suburban K-9 since 2009 and is a valuable part of the team.
+He has worked with Suburban K-9 since 2009 and is an invaluable part of the team.
 His best buddy is named Scrunts, a mix breed that he rescued from Tails Humane Society.
 He is currently finishing up his Bachelor’s degree in Business Administration (he wants to fit in with every other Suburban K-9 trainer who also have business degrees).
 Lenny is skilled at all types of training, but has a passion for solving behavioral issues and using advanced obedience in order to give a dog a job.
 Lenny routinely trains dogs to heel off leash, to finish off leash, and works on extreme long distance training to help his training clients achieve their goals.